 Please note the emulator does not actively generate CAN signals without presence of OBD device.

 The emulator has following interfaces on its enclosure:

 The emulator has following sockets on its enclosure:

 The I/O socket (6-pin or 4-pin XH-2.5) provides an interface for serial TTL connection as well as DC power supply.
 This makes it possible for a micro-controller like Arduino to manipulate emulator’s states and data in real-time via AT command-set.
 For 6-pin socket (J1850 version), the pin definitions are Tx, Rx, GND, 3.3V, 5V (left-to-right).
 For 4-pin socket, the pin definitions are Tx, Rx, GND, 5V (left-to-right).

-GUI software is provided for adjusting OBD-II PIDs, DTC and VIN through a Windows PC (MAC and Linux version soon).
-The software can be downloaded here.
-Please extract the downloaded compressed file and run FreematicsEmulator.exe to launch the GUI.
+An open-source GUI software is developed for configuring and controlling the emulator.
+The Windows binary can be downloaded here.
+Simply extract the downloaded compressed file and run FreematicsEmulator.exe to launch the GUI.

-The emulator can be controlled and configured through BLE (Bluetooth Low Energy) by Freematics Emulator App available in App Store.
+The emulator can be remotely controlled via BLE (Bluetooth Low Energy) by Freematics Controller available as Android App and iOS App named Freematics Controller in the App Store.

 To start using the emulator, following these steps:

 1. Connect DC 12V power adapter to the emulator